brisbanemakerspace/bms-wiki/howto/create-induction.md

 Each induction is called a course in Moodle.
 To do create a new one, follow the steps below.

 1. [Tap here](https://learn.brisbanemaker.space/course/edit.php) to open the new course form.
 2. Update the "General" course settings like in the screenshot below.
 Fill in the two course name fields, select the correct category and **make sure the course end date is NOT ENABLED**.
-Please use the format "TOOL_NAME Inductoin" for the name and description.
+Please use the format "TOOL_NAME Induction" for the name and description.
 ![moodle1.png](/howto/moodle/moodle1.png =x600)
 3. Scroll down and add a short description and image of the tool (you can just copy these from the wiki page).
 ![moodle2.png](/howto/moodle/moodle2.png =x600)